-3.5.
+3.4.
 Asset Management

-If the Duplicate Assets
+If the Duplicate Assets view is visible, remediate the issue promptly

-effects on the duplicate hosts.
+to avoid unwanted side effects on duplicate hosts.

 Warning

-view indicate that one or more
+Assets in the Duplicate Assets view indicate that one or more

 agents are running on multiple endpoints.
 This might be caused by